 I find that at one instance, CRCL, Delhi says that sample is "a Natural Calcium Borate (Commonly known as Boron Ore)" and on another instance says that "Laboratory cannot comment on the starting material and process undergone.
 It can give the final value of % B2O3".
 Thus, I find that the Test Report of CRCL, Delhi is not conclusive to certain extent that CRCL Delhi has specifically stated that "Laboratory cannot comment on the starting material and process undergone".
-Further it is stated that based on available technical literature, they have reported that sample is of 'Natural Calcium Borate (Commonly known as Boron Ore)".
-Further, Joint Commissioner, SIIIB, Customs, Surat, vide letter dated 01.07.2020 had specifically asked CRCL Delhi that "Whether the samples were in form in which they are found naturally on earth".
+Further, it is stated that based on available technical literature, they have reported that sample is of 'Natural Calcium Borate (Commonly known as Boron Ore)'.
+Further, Joint Commissioner, SIIB, Customs, Surat, vide letter dated 01.07.2020 had specifically asked CRCL Delhi that "Whether the samples were in form in which they are found naturally on earth".
 The CRCL, Delhi vide their reply dated 08.07.2020 has replied that "Natural Borates and Concentrates thereof (whether or not calcined) was mentioned in Custom Tariff.
 The sample is a natural calcium borate, Mineral Colemanite- a Natural Calcium Borate (Commonly known as Boron Ore) was mentioned in the report".

 Thus, I find that there was nothing in Test Report of CRCL, Delhi which indicate methodology adopted for testing and determination of sample as Natural Calcium Borate (Commonly known as Boron Ore).
-The CRCL, Delhi has also admitted that the sample they tested were in powder form (Crushed/Grinded) and B2O3 was 38.06%.
+The CRCL, Delhi has also admitted that the sample they tested were in powder form (Crushed/Grinded) and B2O3 was 38.51%.
 Thus, I find that the report of CRCL also does not rule out the fact that some process has been undergone.
-Thus, I find that CRCL, Vadodara has also said that the sample was off-white fine powder, wherein B2O3 was 41.2% by weight.
+Thus, I find that CRCL, Vadodara has also said that the sample was off-white fine powder, wherein B2O3 was 40.8% by weight.
 CRCL, Delhi, also stated that sample was in powder form (crushed/grinded).
-Thus, I find that product have undergone some process, possibly concentration in the concentration plant (as indicated in the website of Etimaden) which resulted in the increase of B2O3 content from 27-32% to 41.5%/38.5%.
+Further sample of M/s.
+Raj Borex tested by CRCL Vadodara also stated that sample was in grayish powder mainly wherein B2O3 was 41.6%.
+Thus, I find that product have undergone some process , possibly concentration in the concentration plant (as indicated in the website of Etimaden) which resulted in the increase of B2O3 content from 27-32% to 41.5%/38.5%.

-29.1.7 Further, I find that during investigation of an identical goods by D.R.I., Surat in case of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s Etimaden, Turkey and supplied through same trader M/s Asian Agro Chemicals Corporation, UAE, it was found that said product i.e., "ULEXITE" was a concentrated product of Natural Boron Ore.
+29.1.8 Further, I find that during investigation of an identical goods by D.R.I., Surat in case of import of "ULEXITE" described as "ULEXITE BORON ORE" manufactured by same producer M/s Etimaden, Turkey and supplied through same trader M/s Asian Agro Chemicals Corporation, UAE, it was found that said product i.e., "ULEXITE" was a concentrated product of Natural Boron Ore.
 The said investigation in respect of import of "ULEXITE" described as "ULEXITE BORON ORE" by M/s Indo Borax and Chemicals Ltd, 302, Link Rose Building, Linking Road, Near Kotak Mahindra Bank, Santacruz West, Maharashtra was completed resulting in issuance of the Show Cause Notice no.DRI/AZU/SRU-06/2020/Indo-Borax dated 16/12/2020.
 M/s Pegasus Customs House Agency Pvt.
 Ltd., CHA of M/s Indo Borax and Chemicals Ltd vide letter dated 03.07.2020 had submitted copies of import documents of M/s Indo Borax which included the test report of 'ULEXITE' supplied by M/s Etimaden, Turkey showing the description of the goods supplied as "Ulexite, Concentrated, Granular, In Bulk 3_125mm"